silaspe/maths/docs/the_strand_puzzle.md

 ## house numbers

-First things first, I have to copy the strand puzzle word for word, having the same punctuation, same capitalisation, and same time pressing enter, and here it is
+First things first, I have to copy the strand puzzle word for word, having the same punctuation, same capitalization, and same timing for pressing enter, and here it is

 "There is a man who lives on a long street, numbered on

 his side one, two, three, and so on, and that all the

-numbers or one side of him added up exacly the same
+numbers on one side of him added up exactly the same

 as all the numbers on the other side of him.